dawg-at-irya/conics-talk/README.md

 ![014](slides/014.jpeg)

 ### This can be generalized to other forms of conics ###
-Focal radius r and directrix distance d are trivial to calculatek
+Focal radius r and directrix distance d are trivial to calculate

 ![015](slides/015.jpeg)

 ### If this is so clever, why did nobody else do it? ###